Best Raised Toilet Seats for Seniors & The Elderly (Safer Toileting)

 The soft foam cushion adds comfort while the 4 inches of extra height reduces the bending and lowering required during transfers.

 While I found some minor gaps may occur on elongated toilet bowls, the Earth Throne exceeded my expectations for a portable seat.
-Overall, I recommends the Earth Throne for improving toilet accessibility.
+Overall, I recommend the Earth Throne for improving toilet accessibility.

 Best Portable Raised Seat